wp-plugins/facebook-social-plugin-widgets/readme.txt

 Donate link: http://www.christopherguitar.net/
 Tags: facebook like box, facebook recommendations, facebook activity feed, facebook, widget, widgets Requires at least: 3.1.3
-Tested up to: 3.2
+Tested up to: 3.3
-Stable tag: 1.1.1
+Stable tag: 1.1.2

-Facebook Social Plugin Widgets adds 3 of the Facebook social plugins to wordpress as widgets: the Like Box, Recommendations, & the Activity Feed.
+Facebook Social Plugin Widgets adds 3 of the Facebook social plugins to WordPress as widgets: the Like Box, Recommendations, & the Activity Feed.

 == Description ==